Aura-healthcare/Aura_gitbook/aura-objects.md

 # Aura Devices

 The Aura device is weared by the patient and collects plenty of physiological signals which will feed our algorithms in order to provide all Aura services.
-We can divide our developments into 2 steps which are detailled in the following paragraphs.
+We can divide our developments into 3 steps which are detailled in the following paragraphs.

-### Step 1 : Collect and Connect
+### Step 1 : Algorithms development \(with use of On-Market Devices\)

-The device collects the physiological signals and send data to our cloud services \(thanks to the Gateway or the Mobile App\).
-This step will be used to develop our detection algorithms and on-market devices will be used.
+We will use several on-market devices in order to collect all requiered physiological signals and develop our detection algorithms.
+These data will be acquired on different  voluntary patients and be send to our cloud services \(thanks to the Gateway or the Mobile App\).

 ### Step 2 : Collect and Detect